conniedc1206/book-club-cafe-app/README.md

 - Github

 ## Goals
-Our goal was to build a React/Ruby on Rails application within 3 weeks following this project schedule:
+My goal was to build a React/Ruby on Rails application within 3 weeks following this project schedule:
 * Week 1: Plan an idea, deliver an intial pitch, present a project proposal to a project manager (our instructor),
 * Week 2: MVP presentation with project manager
 * Week 3: Complete project and prepare for final project presentation
-* Also completed daily and weekly check-ins with fellow cohort-mates and instructor
+* Also complete daily and weekly check-ins with fellow classmates and instructor

 ## Accomplishments
 * For my Rails backend: